Las Vegas’ Sphere venue debuted this weekend with concerts by U2. Here’s what it was like | KRDO

 Saturday’s show was only Sphere’s second public event, and they are still working out some bugs.
 The band started about a half an hour late – Bono blamed “technical issues” – and at one point the LED screen seemed to malfunction, freezing on one image for a few minutes over multiple songs.

 But more often, the visuals were spectacular.
-At one point the screen created a dramatic optical illusion that the venue’s ceiling was descending towards the audience.
-During “Tryin’ to Throw Your Arms Around the World” a real-life rope of knotted bedsheets connected to a virtual balloon high above.
+At one point during “The Fly” the screen created a dramatic optical illusion that the venue’s ceiling was descending towards the audience.
+For “Tryin’ to Throw Your Arms Around the World” a real-life rope was lowered from the ceiling and connected to a virtual balloon high overhead.

 And “Where the Streets Have No Name” brought a sweeping time-lapse video of the Nevada desert, complete with the sun migrating across the sky overhead.
 For a few minutes it felt like we were outside.